 This section explains the types of treatments that are the standard of care for a lung NET.
 “Standard of care” means the best treatments known.
 When making treatment plan decisions, you are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study that tests a new approach to treatment.
+A clinical trial is a research study that tests a new approach for management or new treatment.
 Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
-Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Clinical trials can test a new drug, a new combination of treatments, or new doses of standard drugs or other treatments.
 Clinical trials are an option to consider for treatment and care for all stages of cancer.
 Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team and is especially important for people with a NET.
 Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 Treatment options and recommendations depend on several factors, including the stage and grade of cancer, possible side effects, and the patient’s preferences and overall health.
 Learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
-These types of talks are called “shared decision making.”
-Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
-Shared decision making is particularly important for lung NETs because there are different treatment options.
+These types of talks are called “shared decision-making.”
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision-making is particularly important for lung NETs because there are different treatment options.
 Learn more about making treatment decisions.

 Surgery, also called resection, is the removal of the tumor and some surrounding healthy tissue during an operation.
 A surgical oncologist is a doctor who specializes in cancer surgery.
 Completely removing the entire tumor is the standard treatment, when possible.
 Most localized (early stage I to II and some stage III) lung NETs are successfully treated with surgery alone.
 The surgeon will usually remove some tissue surrounding the tumor, called a margin, in an effort to leave no traces of cancer in the body.
 Often, lymph nodes will be tested for cancer and/or removed during surgery.
-If no surgery is possible, it is called an “inoperable” tumor.
-In these situations, the doctor will recommend another type of treatment.

 Surgical options for a lung NET include: